StackLimit/Gpio4Pi/README.md

 GpioDefs.pas are all the constant definitions used for calling the functions.
 There is a brief description of all the functions in Gpio4Pi.pas.

-A liitle example of using the library/oblect:
+A liitle example of using the library/object:

 var
   PiGpio: TPiGpio;

 procedure InitGpio;
-begin
+begin</BR>
   PiGpio:= TPiGpio.Create;
 end;